 Mother’s Day Celebrations

 Thailand has been officially celebrating Mother’s Day since 1950.
 In 1976, Mother’s Day was moved to the 12th of August to celebrate the Queen.
-Thai people are extremely proud of the country’s Royal Family and openly demonstrate their admiration, love and support at every turn.
+Thai people are extremely proud of the country’s Royal Family and openly demonstrate their admiration, love, and support at every turn.

 The Mother’s Day pride is a celebration of the Queen’s benevolence towards the poor across the nation.
-The Queen has captured the hearts of Thai people through her devotion to the welfare and well being of her people.
+The Queen has captured the hearts of Thai people through her devotion to the welfare and well-being of her people.

 On the day, most people are busy spending time with their families.
-Many charities, community events, special lunches or dinners, and school events are organised to aid in the celebrations.
+Many charities, community events, special lunches or dinners, and school events are organized to aid in the celebrations.
 Thai people take this day as an opportunity to show gratitude for their mums.